 DOGON Altar (Miniature)

-A small circular wooden altar (1st half 20th C., 21 cm) from the Dogon of Mali — supported by abstract deeply eroded caryatid figures connecting the top and bottom disks, the entire surface cloaked in a tremendously thick crusty layer of dried sacrificial matter.
+A small circular wooden altar (18th–19th C., 21 cm) from the Dogon of Mali — supported by abstract deeply eroded caryatid figures connecting the top and bottom disks, the entire surface cloaked in a tremendously thick crusty layer of dried sacrificial matter whose deep craquelure indicates a much greater age than previously assumed.

 Like its larger counterparts, this Dogon altar represents the cosmos.

-- Disk-Caryatid-Disk: The top and bottom disks symbolize the sky and earth, separated by the Nommo figures — the cosmological diagram held in a hand-held form.
+- Disk-Caryatid-Disk: The top and bottom disks symbolize the sky and earth, separated by the supporting figures.
+Often interpreted as primordial Nommo ancestors in the literature shaped by Marcel Griaule—though later critically questioned by Walter E.A. van Beek—this is the cosmological diagram held in a hand-held form.

 - Personal Shrine Object: At 21 cm the altar is too small to be a Hogon's seat — it was a private or family-scale focal point for daily spiritual connection.